Tao Lin: Critical response

 Lin's work has been praised in the UK, including positive reviews from The Guardian and the Times Literary Supplement, which called Lin "a daring, urgent voice for a malfunctioning age", and a 2010 career overview by the London Review of Books.

-Since 2013, Lin's work has been associated with the mode of writing called "autofiction."
+Since 2013, Lin's work has been associated with the mode of writing called "autofiction", post-postmodernist aesthetics and posthumanist philosophy.
 Fellow autofictioners have praised his work.
 Ben Lerner said, "One thing I like about Tao’s writing is how beside the point for me ‘liking’ it feels—it's a frank depiction of the rhythm of a contemporary consciousness or lack of consciousness and so it has a power that bypasses those questions of taste entirely.
 Like it or not, it has the force of the real."

 Books

 you are a little bit happier than i am (2006)

 In November 2006 Lin's first book, a poetry collection titled you are a little bit happier than i am, was published.
 It was the winner of Action Books' December Prize and has been a small-press bestseller.